Our BSW program is accredited by the Council on Social Work Education

 BSW students take an integrative capstone course during their senior year that builds upon all previous courses and field internships in the curriculum.
 The course pulls together how to use critical thinking to integrate social work knowledge, skills, theory, evidence, and values, and includes in-depth self-reflection.

-In addition to the program being offered at the Livonia and Henry Ford campuses, students in Northern Michigan can also choose to study in-person at our University Center at Gaylord.
+In addition to the program being offered at the Livonia campus, students in Northern Michigan can also choose to study in-person at our University Center at Gaylord.
 The BSW degree in Gaylord is a part-time degree completion program designed specifically for students transferring from a regional community college.

 This program enrolls students in a cohort model that begins every two years and can be completed in 2 ½ years.
 Classes are scheduled in a manner that accommodates working adult students, including many convenient online courses.